simonbatzner/electron-density/docs/README.md

 ## Overview of Code

+Our code has the following prerequisites.
+To generate the data sets, you must have the following on your local machine or available on a cluster:

+- Python 3.6 (with Numpy, Scipy, Matplotlib)
+- Quantum ESPRESSO

+We also make use of the following Python libraries for our analysis:

+- Sklearn
+- PyMC

-Interested readers should visit the GitHub repo of our project, in which we document various
+Interested readers should visit the GitHub repo of our project; the 'start_here' folder includes various examples of things we